3a1b2c3/seeingSpace/README.md

 ##  Sehende Raum / Seeing Space
 # Notes about capturing, rendering and digitally reconstruction the world
 When I learned about computer graphics I think i missed the big picture about how all the pieces connect and what is possible.
 Some notes on how they do.
-None of theses ideas are new or specifically my idea but its a useful framework to think about graphics and how "traditional approach" fita with  newer research.
+None of theses ideas are new or specifically my idea but its a useful framework to think about graphics and how "traditional approach" fit with newer research like Nerfs.

 # Recommeded reading